JohannaSah/simple-JS-app/README.md

 of data points in detail.

 ## The goal
-The goal is to have an app that allows users t view a list of data and see more details for a given data item on demand.
+The goal is to have an app that allows users to view a list of data and see more details for a given data item on demand.

 ## API used